 What paradise?
 What can I do? …and the day is dark

 10:42: Surf around online through old saved articles and Wikipedia pages.
 End up, of all places (unintentionally), on the Four Horsemen of the Apocalypse.
 The Book of Revelation.
 The end of days.
 Pestilence and War and Famine and Death.
 The narration of this Cub fan’s last hope.

-Surely, as W.B.
-Yeats had said, some revelation is at hand.
+Surely, as Yeats had said, some revelation is at hand.

 10:45: Check the MLB Gameday status on my phone.
 Cubs still down 5-2.
 Heading into the ninth.
 But then… I see some mention of Will Smith.
 In the bullpen.
-Matt Moore comes out of the game.
-Law comes in.
-But Will hope-springs-alive-again Smith, up in the bullpen.
-The slightest, slightest, slightest tingle of belief.
+And Matt Moore comes out of the game.
+The slightest tingle of belief.
 In something, even the smallest of things, a more respectable loss, a bit of late-game action, a something a something a something.
 Please, a something!!

 “Can’t.
 Too stressful.
 Can’t.
 Not now.
 Not now.”